Skip to main content

 Figure Out Where You Stand

 If you have read this far and you are still not sure, that itself tells you something.
 People who are genuinely lazy do not read 1,000-word articles trying to figure out what is wrong.
 They are fine.
-You are not fine — and that is the starting point, not the verdict.
+You are not fine.
+That is the starting point, not the verdict.

 I built a free assessment that maps where you are right now.
 Not a diagnosis.
 A clear look at the patterns that are keeping you stuck.
 Take the free stuckness assessment and see what comes back.

-The program behind it is built on cognitive behavioral therapy, behavioral activation, and Acceptance and Commitment Therapy — the same research I pulled apart when I was trying to put myself back together.
+The program behind it is built on cognitive behavioral therapy, behavioral activation, and Acceptance and Commitment Therapy.
+The same research I pulled apart when I was trying to put myself back together.
 Ten minutes a day for thirty days.
 Structured, concrete, designed to move you from stuck to moving.
-Individual results vary — but the structure holds.
+Individual results vary.
+The structure holds.

 Not sure what's keeping you stuck?